Jackson Preparatory School

-Jackson Preparatory School (Jackson Prep) is a private school in Flowood, Mississippi, a suburb of Jackson, with a controversial history as a segregation academy.
-The school is coeducational and serves preschool through grade 12.
+Jackson Preparatory School (Jackson Prep) is a private school in Flowood, Mississippi, a suburb of Jackson.

 History

 The school was founded in 1970 as a segregation academy.
 A biography of James Meredith cited the school's creation as part of the campaign of massive resistance against the Brown v.
 Board of Education decision ordering racial integration of public schools.
 At the time of its founding, a local member of the White Citizen's Council remarked that schools like Jackson Prep were established because the "educational results of such forced interracial congregation are disastrous for children of both the white and black races".

 A 1973 Yale Law Journal article characterized Jackson Prep as "second generation segregation academy" since the student body lacked both black and low income white students, but unlike so called "rebel yell academies", employed competent staff offering a complete academic program and sought the same elite status as traditional upper class day schools in the rest of the country.

-As of 1978, Jackson Prep was not a charity and operated as a profit making institution.
+As of 1978, Jackson Prep was not a charity and operated as a profit-making institution.

 In 1981, Jackson Prep headmaster Jesse Howell said the school was established because the "upheaval" white parents experienced from desegregation "caused a need for stability, for a place to send their children.
 We've tried to provide that."
 Howell claimed not to know why Jackson Prep had never enrolled any black students.

-As of 1986, Jackson Prep had never enrolled a black student.
-The headmaster, Jesse Howell, told a newspaper that the lack of diversity was because "black communities don't choose to attend our school."
+As of 1986, Jackson Prep still had never enrolled a black student.
+Howell told a newspaper that the lack of diversity was because "black communities don't choose to attend our school."
 A black parent disagreed, saying that he didn't enroll his sons because "Jackson Prep was formed in 1970 to try to maintain segregation."

-In a 1995 article in the Clarion Ledger, former headmaster Jesse Howell said that "There was resistance from both sides" to school integration.
+In a 1995 article in the Clarion Ledger, Howell said that "there was resistance from both sides" to school integration.
 Gail Sweat, a student who had attended Jackson Preparatory before transferring back to a racially integrated public school, said that, in 1970, "initially there was panic, and most whites bailed out and went to private schools."
 However, leaving Jackson Preparatory was what "prepared her to live in a diverse society."
 Sweat added that, after leaving Jackson Preparatory "it wasn't that big a deal, blacks and whites going to school together."

-In 1999, it was reported that Jackson Prep requires pregnant students to withdraw from the school.
+In 1999, it was reported that Jackson Prep required pregnant students to withdraw from the school.
 As of 2014, Jackson Prep's student body remained over 97 percent white.